peter-wood/Asciidoc-modifications-for-Linguists/README.md

 What you find here:

-- A .asciidoc directory.
+- A **.asciidoc** directory.
 Copy it into your home directory
-- Copy the files in .asciidoc/bash into your ~/bin directory
+- Copy the files in **.asciidoc/bash**' into your **~/bin** directory
-- One script will create an asciidoc template in your current working directory
+- The **mktemplate** script will create an asciidoc template in your current working directory
-- One is a wrapper around knitr
+- The **knitr** is a wrapper around R's **knit** command
-- The slidy2 backend has been modified to work with Chrome (toggling of color-schemes does not work in the original version)
+- The **slidy2** backend has been modified to work with Chrome (toggling of color-schemes does not work in the original version)
-- The "ling" plugin is a modified version of the latex plugin that comes with asciidoc.
-I have added usepackage statements to include packages to draw trees and to create glosses (examples are in the templates).
+- The **ling** plugin is a modified version of the **latex** plugin that comes with asciidoc.
+I have added usepackage statements to include packages to draw trees and to create glosses (basic examples are provided in the templates).
 Image generation defaults to svg which looks and scales nicer than png and is now supported on most browsers

 If you encounter errors, please contact me.
 But please make sure that you have installed the required packages first: